JavaTheNutt/final_year_project_documentation/docs/design_docs/design_doc.md

 ## Functional Areas

 One of the first tasks of any software project is to define a set of functional requirements.
-Functional requirements define the functionality, or behaviour, of a system. .
+Functional requirements define the functionality, or behaviour, of a system. (\[Weigers, 2003\](https://github.com/JavaTheNutt/final\_year\_project\_documentation/blob/master/docs/design\_docs/README.md\#weigers-k-2003)).
 The goal of the project can be summed up as:

 *The overarching goal of this project is to provide an easy to use service that allows users to manage their household resources and processes.*